two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 **blueprint transform:** `celerity-2025-08-01`

-The `celerity/api` resource type is used to define a HTTP API or a WebSocket API.
+The `celerity/api` resource type is used to define an HTTP API or a WebSocket API.

 An API can be deployed to different target environments such as a Serverless API Gateway[^1], a containerised environment, or a custom server.